-So spring has finally sprung and leapt into summer and with a free Saturday morning, we thought that enjoy the sunshine and fresh air and make our way to Meanwood Valley Urban Farm, for a Teddy and Friends Adventure.
+So spring has finally sprung and leapt into summer and with a free Saturday morning, we thought that enjoy the sunshine and fresh air.
+As a result, we went to Meanwood Valley Urban Farm, for a Teddy and Friends Adventure.

-As we have been to Meanwood Valley a few times, it is probably a good start to talk about the farm itself first.
+As we have been to Meanwood Valley Urban Farm a few times, it is probably a good start to talk about the farm itself first.
 The farm is not massive and with a toddler, it will probably take an hour to go round.
-As you can imagine, it is pretty much all outdoors so you need to be prepared to the weather and as some of the paths on the outer fields are grassy and hilly so taking a pushchair can be difficult.
+As you can imagine, it is pretty much all outdoors.
+As a result, you need to be prepared to the weather and as some of the paths on the outer fields are grassy and hilly.
+Taking a pushchair can be difficult!
 However, there is enough to see without going to these parts.

-In terms of animals, there are the “Old McDonald” type of animals – pigs, sheep, cows, chickens etc, and if you go at the right time of year, you’ll see the lamb enclosure and be able to get really close to them.
-Unfortunately, I was unable to get good pictures of the lambs due to Heidi wanting to play Hook-a-duck (not a real duck!)
+In terms of animals, there are the “Old McDonald” type of animals – pigs, sheep, cows, chickens etc. If you go at the right time of year, you’ll see the lamb enclosure and you can get really close to them.
+Unfortunately, I was unable to get good pictures of the lambs.
+This was because Heidi wanted to play Hook-a-duck (not with a real duck!)

-I don’t think we have had to use the changing facilities, but we have used the cafe and it is quite child friendly and would have no problem going there if I wasn’t taking Heidi!
+I don’t think we have had to use the changing facilities, but we have used the cafe and it is quite child friendly.
+I would have no problem going there if I wasn’t taking Heidi!
 There are plenty of hand washing stations as well, which is obviously very important when dealing with animals.

 We paid our money and given an activity booklet with a crossword in it, and the farm was littered with questions to fill the crossword.
-The questions were at a good level so that a 2 year old could answer them verbally, but an older child would be able to answer and write the answers in the crossword (confession, I had to google one of the questions!) and the questions were all farm/animal based.
+The questions were at a good level so that a 2 year old could answer them verbally.
+However, an older child would be able to answer and write the answers in the crossword.
+I have to confess that I had to google one of the questions!

 There was no map or plan to follow, but the farm isn’t big enough to go too far wrong.
 There were bear paws printed along the way so you knew where you were going.
-It also led to an inspired bit of parenting, with me leading Heidi in singing “We’re going on a Bear Hunt”, probably to the annoyance of everyone enjoying a quiet Saturday morning!!
+It also led to an inspired bit of parenting, with me leading Heidi in singing “We’re going on a Bear Hunt”.
+This probably annoyed everyone enjoying a quiet Saturday morning!!

-Actually, it was really good that we headed in as in here was a beautiful cake stall, although after the lollies, we avoided more sugar, as well as a tombola and arts and crafts table.
-The reason why I said it was good that we headed in was that there was so many helpers (clearly wearing Leeds Beckett hoodies!) and it was so good to see pretty much one-to-one interaction on the crafts table, which is perfect.
-Obviously, I don’t know how things went in the afternoon, but as we came and went, the car park was full and so it was clear that the event was well supported by the public, although it didn’t feel busy, or crammed.
+Actually, it was really good that we headed in as in here was a beautiful cake stall, although after the lollies, we avoided more sugar!.
+There was also a tombola and arts and crafts table.
+The reason why I said it was good that we headed in was that there was so many helpers (clearly wearing Leeds Beckett hoodies!).
+It was so good to see pretty much one-to-one interaction on the crafts table, which is perfect.
+Obviously, I don’t know how things went in the afternoon, but as we came and went, the car park was full.
+It was clear that the event was well supported by the public.
+However, it didn’t feel busy, or crammed.